Painful intelligence: What AI can tell us about human suffering: Mindfulness meditation as training from a new data set

 \section{Mindfulness meditation as training from a new data set}

 {mindfulness|see{meditation}} A crucial improvement to such contemplation practices is what is called meditation in the modern context.
 Mindfulness meditation in particular is a technique that can influence neural networks more efficiently than simple contemplation.
 Mindfulness meditation can incorporate many of the goals described above, such as realizing uncertainty and uncontrollability.\footnote{For introductory books to mindfulness meditation, see e.g.\ \citet{gunaratana2010mindfulness,kabat2012mindfulness}; for an attempt at a definition, see \citet{bishop2004mindfulness}.
 In this book, the term mindfulness always refers to mindfulness meditation, often seen as a training or a learning process (instead of a state of mind, or a long-term psychological trait, which are alternative uses of the term).
-In terms of a well-known typology of meditation practices \citep{lutz2008attention,dahl2015reconstructing}, what is emphasized here is the ``open monitoring'' aspect of the practice.
-Meditation is thus virtually synonymous with such terms as insight meditation or vipassana as far as this book is concerned.}
+In terms of the typology of meditation practices discussed by \citet{lutz2008attention,dahl2015reconstructing}, what is emphasized here is the ``open monitoring'' aspect of the practice.
+Meditation is thus also virtually synonymous with such terms as insight meditation or vipassana in this book. }

 Typical instructions of mindfulness meditation emphasize objective observation of any contents that appear in your mind, that is, mental phenomena.
 In particular, that encompasses anything that your senses perceive, including the ``internal sense'' of thinking and imagination.
-If you hear something, you acknowledge hearing it, if there is a bodily feeling in any part of your body, you recognize that you have a bodily feeling, and so on.
+If you hear something, you acknowledge hearing it; if there is a bodily feeling in any part of your body, you recognize that you have a bodily feeling, and so on.
 Such observation is done, as far as possible, passively without interfering with the sensory process or the physical source of the perceptions (for example, without moving your body to change bodily feelings).
 The contents should be observed from an external perspective, as if from a distance, and without judging the contents to be either good or bad.